Hello! Welcome to my (abbreviated) portfolio. I am currently a

 Now at MIT, my research focuses on solving the problems that are caused by and contribute to climate change.
 I've been thinking about these problems since I was in high school, when I worked on carbon sequestration at Rutgers University.
 My latest project extracts energy from aluminum debris to power emergency desalination and electricity generation.
 My work also digs into the thermodynamics and materials science of using aluminum-water reactions to generate hydrogen and heat from waste aluminum.
-Please find my most recent paper on this here.

 My work is currently supported by a J-WAFS Rasikbhai L. Meswani Fellowship for Water Solutions (press release), a Martin Family Society Fellowship for Sustainability, and the Hugh Hampton Young Fellowship.